Vitamin C For Acne

 Take vitamin C with bioflavonoids or Acerola with Vitamin C USP.
 One capsule or tablet per day is enough.

-Use skin care products that provide the form of vitamin C known as palmityl ascorbate.
-But be sure to buy it in tube form and to close the tube tightly to prevent the oxidation of the palmityl ascorbate by exposure to the air.
+Use skin care products that provide9 the form of vitamin C known as palmitoyl ascorbate.
+But be sure to buy it in tube form and to close the tube tightly to prevent the oxidation of the palmitoyl ascorbate by exposure to the air.